Table of Contents

 Back in New York, Wasson further studied the Magic Mushrooms with French mycologist Roger Heim.
 Together, they identified seven different hallucinogenic mushrooms.
 In 1957, Wasson wrote a major article in on these Magic Mushrooms in the American magazine Life, titled “Seeking the Magic Mushroom—Great adventures in the discovery of mushrooms that cause strange visions.”
 It was published in English and Spanish and hit like a bomb—it was read all over the world and an unprecedented mushroom craze began.

-Legality of Magic Mushrooms
+Legality of Psilocybin Mushrooms

 Although the ingredient psilocybin is officially banned, it’s currently on legal to possess, consume, and sell magic mushrooms in Brazil.
 This is because illegal activities in Brazil are required by law to have particular regulations in writing; however, there are none concerning the production nor sale of fresh magic mushrooms.